CITY OF ANGELS TWO-SPIRIT SOCIETY

 The City of Angels Two-Spirit Society began formed in late 2012 by a diverse group of Native American LGBTQ peoples in the Los Angeles Basin on Tongva territory.
 While the Red Circle Project of AIDS Project Los Angeles provided exclusively Indigenous gay male and trans feminine social and educational spaces, the community voiced a need for a CATSS space inclusive of Indigenous lesbian and bisexual women and the diverse families of CATSS members.
 The first 2013 meetings took place at United American Indian Involvement in Westlake west of downtown LA.
 The LGBTQ Center of Long Beach also hosted subsequent meetings.
 Over the years, members partnered in educational projects involving Two-Spirit and LGBTQ education, HIV prevention, pow wows, media, medical services, writing circles, and counseling.
 CATSS members have been proud to serve on the Indigenous Pride LA executive committee since its inception in 2018.

-To learn more about Two Spirit, please visit Indigenous Pride LA's "Education" page.
+To learn more about Two-Spirit, please visit Indigenous Pride LA's "Education" page.

-Our Mission
+Mission

 The overreaching goal of CATSS and other Two-Spirit Societies is to develop safe spaces and a return to the traditional circle for all persons that identify as Two-Spirit.